deepset-ai/haystack/docs/_src/api/api/retriever.md

 - `knowledge_graph`: An instance of BaseKnowledgeGraph on which to execute SPARQL queries.
 - `model_name_or_path`: Name of or path to a pre-trained BartForConditionalGeneration model.
+- `model_version`: The version of the model to use for entity extraction.
 - `top_k`: How many SPARQL queries to generate per text query.
 - `use_auth_token`: The API token used to download private models from Huggingface.
 If this parameter is set to `True`, then the token generated when running